How is Zeffy free?

 122. Charity car and dog wash

-123. Leaf-raking fundraiser
+123. Autumn leaf-raking fundraiser

 124. Costume swap

-A lot like a clothing swap or an equipment swap, a costume swap is exactly what it sounds like: an event people can sign up for and attend where they swap halloween costumes.
+A lot like a clothing swap or an equipment swap, a costume swap is exactly what it sounds like: an event people can sign up for and attend where they swap Halloween costumes.

 125. A formal gala